srikrishnan-lab/lab-manual/docs/policies/undergrad.md

 ### How To Apply

 Follow the [same steps](#apply) as applying for research credit, but put "Honors Thesis Supervision" as the email subject.

+## Research for Pay

+If you want to work in the lab and earn money instead of academic credit, there are two options.
+When funds are available from a grant, the lab can pay you as a research assistant.
+These positions will typically be advertised on the group's ["Join Us!"](https://srikrishnan-lab.github.io/join/) page.

+Alternatively, we can explore undergraduate research fellowships.

+## Volunteer Research

+Uncompensated internships give an unfair advantage to those who can afford to volunteer their time.
+They contribute to unfair representation in the field.
+We do not take uncompensated volunteers as research assistants: if you are not paid, your research will be for academic credit or will contribute to your honors thesis.

 ## How to Write a Project Proposal <a name="proposal"></a>